Open Positions and Fellowships

 CLS Doctoral Fellowships at ETH Zurich

-Why apply to do your Ph.D. with the Max Planck ETH Center for Learning Systems (CLS)?
-Hear from CLS doctoral fellows based at ETH Zurich.
-CLS is a joint academic program on artificial intelligence between ETH Zurich and the Max Planck Society.
-CLS offers a unique doctoral fellowship program, where Ph.D. students are co-supervised by one advisor from each partner.
+Why pursue your doctorate with the Max Planck ETH Center for Learning Systems (CLS)?
+Hear from CLS doctoral fellows at ETH Zurich.
+CLS is a unique joint programme in AI by ETH Zurich and the Max Planck Society, offering co-supervision by advisors from both institutions.